Below are answers to Frequently Asked Questions (FAQ) that are often asked about VOCAL student survey project.

 Does DESE offer training in how to analyze and interpret VOCAL data?

 Yes.
-DESE will offer up to 3 in-person trainings and one webinar each year, typically in the fall.
+DESE will offer in-person/virtual trainings and one webinar each year, typically in the late fall.

 Are the data received by schools and districts subject to public records requests?